mohnkhan/Conversational-Search/README.md

 ## Key Features

 -   **Grounded Conversational Search:** Get reliable answers with sources cited directly from Google Search.

--   **Dual-Model Support:**
+-   **Dual-Model Support & Deep Research:**
     -   **Model Selection:** Manually switch between Gemini 2.5 Flash (for speed) and Gemini 2.5 Pro (for complex tasks).
-    -   **Deep Research Mode:** Instantly toggle to use the more powerful Gemini 2.5 Pro model for in-depth, comprehensive answers to complex questions.
+    -   **Deep Research Mode:** Instantly engage the more powerful Gemini 2.5 Pro model for in-depth answers.
+Activate specific analysis scopes like *Comprehensive Analysis*, *Pros & Cons*, *Historical Context*, *Compare & Contrast*, and *Technical Deep-Dive*.

--   **Multi-modal Generation:**
+-   **Multi-modal Capabilities:**
     -   **Image Generation:** Create stunning, high-quality images using the `/imagine` command with Imagen.
     -   **Video Generation:** Generate short, 720p videos from text prompts using the `/create-video` command with Veo.
+    -   **Image Understanding:** Attach images to your prompts to ask questions about them or use them as context for your queries.

--   **Productivity Tools:**
+-   **Productivity & Customization:**
     -   **Integrated To-Do List:** Manage tasks that arise during your conversation directly within a dedicated modal.
 Your tasks are saved locally.
     -   **Recent Search History:** Automatically saves your last 5 queries, allowing you to quickly revisit or re-run past searches.
     -   **Custom CSS Editor:** Inject your own CSS to fully personalize the application's appearance and layout.
+    -   **Theming Engine:** Personalize your experience with multiple built-in themes (e.g., Abyss, Daylight, Twilight, Latte).

 -   **Advanced User Experience:**
     -   **Real-time Streaming:** Responses are streamed in real-time for a fluid, conversational feel.
+    -   **Smart Text Editor:** Full Markdown support with a formatting toolbar, live preview, and smart features like auto-completing lists and brackets.
     -   **Text-to-Speech Playback:** Listen to the AI's responses with a single click.
-A speaker icon appears next to each message, allowing you to have the text read aloud.
-    -   **Full Markdown Support:** An input toolbar and full rendering support for formatted messages, including tables and code blocks with syntax highlighting.
     -   **Image Lightbox:** Click any generated image to view it in a full-screen, high-resolution lightbox.
     -   **Advanced Search Filtering:** Filter results by time, including presets and custom date ranges.
     -   **Smart Suggestions:** AI-powered suggestions for follow-up questions and related topics.
     -   **Voice Input:** Use your microphone to dictate prompts in multiple languages.
+    -   **Prioritize Authoritative Sources:** A toggle to guide the model to prefer academic, governmental, and other high-quality sources.

 -   **Comprehensive Chat Management:**
     -   **Persistent History:** Conversations, tasks, and recent queries are saved locally for continuity.
     -   **Summarization & Copy:** Summarize your chat or copy individual messages/the full transcript.
     -   **Feedback Mechanism:** Rate model responses with thumbs-up/down.
--   **Customization & Security:**
-    -   **Theming Engine:** Personalize your experience with multiple built-in themes (e.g., Abyss, Daylight, Twilight, Latte).
+    -   **Chat Export:** Export your entire conversation history to TXT, JSON, or Markdown formats for easy sharing or archiving.

 -   **Secure API Key Flow:** An integrated, secure process for users to select their own billed API key, required for video generation.

 ## Technology Stack